 The publisher in question came into possession of several award-winning games on App Store.
 Some of these games required a purchase upfront before playing them.
 This means people paid money in order to play these games.
 Now they have nothing to show for it as they can no longer access the games they bought.

-Bending Spoons may have taken advantage of the App Store's Terms of Service where Apple stated previously acquired content can be redownloaded, provided it's still offered on the store.
+Bending Spoons may have taken advantage of the App Store's where Apple stated previously acquired content can be redownloaded, provided it's still offered on the store.
 However, if it's no longer there, the App Store may not let players redownload it.
 This sounds reasonable at first glance but it could also be a massive loophole.

 If someone were to take their app down from the store, change the monetisation system and put it back up, it would basically be a different product.
 Bending Spoons have done exactly that and Wonder Blade, for example, is no longer a game that requires purchase.
 It is entirely tied to Bending Spoons' subscription service called Playond and those who purchased the game previously can no longer access it without subscribing.